TaTooKa/Erzahlspiel/docs/source/pages/neonandchrome.rst

 - **Synth Skin:** +1 for defending against superficial harm like cuts or scratches.
 1 K฿.

   - **Optical Camo Weave:** Turns invisible on command.
-Best when combined with Optical Camo Clothing.
+Best when combined with *Optical Camo Clothing*.
 1 K฿.
   - **Pheromonal Secretor:** +1 on social tests (+2 if lots of touching is involved).
 1 K฿.
   - **Self-healing Polymer:** superficial harm takes half as long to heal.
 1 K฿.
   - **Kevlar Lattice:** bullet-proof plates. very obvious. +1 for defensive actions.
 1 K฿.